rishus6-web/Applied-Math-AI-Projects/README.md

  - **Boundary Conditions (t \> 0):** The four edges of the plate are held at a constant temperature of 0 for all time (Dirichlet boundary conditions).

  ## 4. Methodologies & Implementations
-### 4.1 Classical Solver:
+### 4.1 Classical Solver: Finite Difference Method (FDM)
-Finite Difference Method (FDM) This solver discretizes the continuous domain into a 51x51 grid and steps forward in time using an explicit Euler method.
+This solver discretizes the continuous domain into a 51x51 grid and steps forward in time using an explicit Euler method.
 It's a robust, well-understood technique that provides a ground-truth solution for comparison.
 The implementation includes a check for the CFL stability condition to ensure the simulation remains stable.

+### 4.2 AI Solver: Physics-Informed Neural Network (PINN)
+This approach uses a deep neural network to learn a continuous approximation of the solution $u(t, x, y)$.
+The key features are:
+- **Mesh-Free:** The network is trained on randomly sampled collocation points, avoiding the need for a structured grid.
+- **Hybrid Loss Function:** The network is optimized by minimizing a loss function composed of two parts:
+- <!-- begin list --> 1. `loss_data`: Enforces the known initial and boundary conditions.
+2. `loss_physics`: Enforces the PDE itself by using PyTorch's `autograd` to compute the derivatives and minimize the PDE residual. <!-- end list -->

 3. Classical Solver: Finite Difference Method